Jay Berger: Halls of Fame and Awards

 Berger was inducted into the Florida Hall of Fame in 1993.
 He was inducted into the Greater Miami-Dade Hall of Fame in 2001.
 He was also voted "Sportsman of the Year" by the Olympic Committee in 1985, and "Junior Player of the Year" by TENNIS Magazine in 1985.
 In 2014 he was inducted into the National Jewish Sports Hall of Fame.

 Coaching career

 Berger went on to become an assistant coach at Florida International University, where he resumed his studies and graduated magna cum laude with a bachelor's degree in Sports Management in 1994.
 Berger was the Head Men’s and Women’s tennis coach at the University of Miami and coached the national team.
 He was the Big East Coach of the Year in 2000 and 2001.

 He coached Ryan Harrison until Jan-Michael Gambill replaced him in 2014 after which he coached former world No. 8 Jack Sock.

-He currently coaches the World No. 19 Reilly Opelka.
+He is also the longtime coach of former world No. 17 Reilly Opelka.